mtribes/samples-roku/ReadMe.md

 ### Configure device

-To "explain" Ukor which device to use for Run app, please add your device to the list of available device in file **ukor.properties.yaml**.
+Inform Ukor what device to use for running the app, by adding your device to the list of available devices in the file **ukor.properties.yaml**.

 Example: